seunghan47/SmurfBot/README.md

 2. creds/groupme.key: a text file with the token in the first line

 ## Groups
+The bot will first look the `GROUPME_GROUPS` environment variable.
+The format of the variable can be either space separated `group1 group2 group3` or commma separated `group1,group2,group3`

-The bot will look for `groups.txt` in the root of the directory.
+If that isn't found, it'll look for `groups.txt` in the root of the directory.
 This is just a file with what groups you want the bot to be in separated by new lines.
 If you add `//` to the front of a group name, it won't listen to that group

 ```